bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 # Rogue

 Rogues are those who focus their training on fighting smarter, not harder.
-Not for them is the clash of two-handed weapons on heavy armor; they fight nimbly and evade blows, waiting for the perfect moment to strike where it hurts.
-Out of combat they have a broad arsenal of capabilities: they are the undisputed masters of skills and skill tricks.
+Not for them is the clash of two-handed weapons on heavy armor--they fight nimbly and evade blows, waiting for the perfect moment to strike where it hurts.
+Out of combat they have a broad arsenal of capabilities--they are the undisputed masters of skills and skill tricks.
 At higher levels, they gain overtly magical effects, often tied to the spaces Between.
 Subtlety and stealth often characterize a rogue.

 Rogues are both damage dealers and controllers, capable of inflicting conditions on enemies.
 They do not do well under direct pressure, preferring to attack opportunistically where their allies are commanding the enemy's attention, either up close or from range.